gdbroman/broman.blog/_posts/2020/2020-02-03-you-are-going-to-die.md

 ---
-title: "You are Going to Die."
+title: "You Are Going to Die."
 permalink: you-are-going-to-die
 ---